How We Make Money With Facebook Ads For Our Best-Performing Premium Store

 After that the team runs the campaign till evening and turns off every post that didn’t perform well enough.
 We end up with a maximum of 3 or 4 best-performing ads no matter what variations they are.

 Now that we have winning video posts, it’s time to start a Facebook ad campaign aimed at conversions.
 But as I mentioned before, the team keeps the PPE campaign running so that the posts could keep raising their engagement level.
 Only now we increase the budget to $15-20 per each post to gather data as well as likes, shares and comments faster.

 It’ll help us make money with Facebook ads later.

 The team uses 1-3 best-performing ads to launch a conversion campaign.
 This one is going to lead Facebook users to our product page in order to sell them the item being advertised.
 Still, at this point we don’t expect a lot of sales and want to test the audience by interests.

 The team uses Facebook interests for targeting.
 We discussed how to find and test Facebook interests for targeting in one of our previous articles.

 Each conversion campaign initially targets at least 5 interests.
 Later we can add more interests to test them.
 So, the team creates a corresponding number of ad sets, with each containing at least one video ad and targeted at one interest.
 We choose countries to target based on the destinations’ CTR in our PPE campaign, but targeting the US is a must.

 The team sets the budget for each ad set to half of the product’s price but not less than $10.
-For example, if the product costs $40 on The Auto Merch, the daily budget of each ad set should equal $20.
+For example, if the product costs $40 in the store, the daily budget of each ad set should equal $20.